UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 - ``list_table_class``: an attribute set to the class of the table used to display accounts in the `AccountList` view.
 The default is :class:`anvil_consortium_manager.tables.AccountTable`.
 - ``get_autocomplete_queryset(self, queryset, q)``: a method that allows the user to provide custom filtering for the autocomplete view.
 By default, this filters to Accounts whose email contains the case-insensitive search string in ``q``.
+- ``get_autocomplete_label(self, account)``: a method that allows the user to set the label for an account shown in forms using the autocomplete widget.

 The workspace adapter
 ---------------------